Pope Gregory I: Writings

 Gregory wrote over 850 letters in the last 13 years of his life (590–604) that give us an accurate picture of his work.
 A truly autobiographical presentation is nearly impossible for Gregory.
-The development of his mind and personality remains purely speculative in nature.
+The development of his mind and personality remains speculative.

 Opinions of the writings of Gregory vary.
 "His character strikes us as an ambiguous and enigmatic one", historian Norman Cantor observed.
 "On the one hand he was an able and determined administrator, a skilled and clever diplomat, a leader of the greatest sophistication and vision; but on the other hand, he appears in his writings as a superstitious and credulous monk, hostile to learning, crudely limited as a theologian, and excessively devoted to saints, miracles, and relics".

-Identification of three figures in the Gospels

-Gregory was among those who identified Mary Magdalene with Mary of Bethany, whom John 12:1-8 recounts as having anointed Jesus with precious ointment, an event that some interpret as being the same as the anointing of Jesus performed by a woman that Luke (alone among the synoptic Gospels) recounts as a sinner.
-Preaching on the passage in the Gospel of Luke, Gregory remarked: "This woman, whom Luke calls a sinner and John calls Mary, I think is the Mary from whom Mark reports that seven demons were cast out."
-Modern biblical scholars distinguish these as three separate figures/persons.
-However, within the general populace they are still believed to refer to the same person.